 The National Institute for the Psychotherapies has space available on per session basis in its 13,000 square foot suite of offices in Columbus Circle’s Fisk Building.
 The rooms available for rent are furnished with couches, comfortable chairs, and small side tables.
 Rooms are available in 45-minute increments Monday to Friday, between 8am-2pm and 8-10pm; the cost is $30 per 45-minute increment.
 The rooms are part of the NIP office suite featuring numerous private offices, a central reception area, four fully-furnished waiting rooms, and a lounge and kitchenette.
 In addition, all guests to the NIP office suite have access to free wi-fi.
 Contact Amy Ronek at firstname.lastname@example.org or 646-783-7720.

-The Anne Frank Center USA has presentation/classroom space available for forums, classes and private events that can can accommodate up to 80 people, or 35-40 in two separate spaces.
+Anne Frank Center USA located in Tribeca at 44 Park Place (Park and Church) has presentation/classroom space available for forums, classes and private events that can can accommodate up to 35-40 in two separate spaces.
 The spaces are new, with large and small flat screen displays or a large drop down screen, and wireless ready.
-Located at 44 Park Place, close to the 911 Memorial with subway entrance outside street level door.
-Event/gallery space rentals starts at $75 per hour, negotiable for small nonprofits, start ups and art/literary orgs.
-Contact Mike Clary at email@example.com at 212-431-7993 extension 307.
+Catering can be brought in by the renter.
+A small kitchen is available and subway entrance is outside street level door.
+Event/gallery space rentals are $400 per usage (a day).
+Contact Ellen Rich at email@example.com or at 212-431-7993 extension 307.

 Madison Square Boys & Girls Club, Inc. owns and operates four fully functional clubhouse facilities (two in the Bronx, two in Brooklyn; two of which are equipped with swimming pools).
 All four buildings are fully functional with large classroom space, large gymnasiums and recreational facilities.
 Madison provides after-school and summer program activities.
 Madison offers many opportunities and seeks to create partnerships with other nonprofit community and civic organizations for structured activities, etc. Madison also provides accommodation for community schools groups, churches, scouting, city and state agencies and more.
 Organizations in need of additional space and interested in seeking a partnership to share space for daytime programming, are welcome to contact Madison’s office of the CFO at 212-760-0366.